-But who is a holder of rights?
-This returns us to our initial question concerning the 'human' of human rights.
-And it returns us there specifically via images for the role they play in answering this question.
-Brown states: "In handling issues of human rights, the visual can narrate a powerful and visceral reaction by the viewer.
-The physiological process, memories, mindset, and established beliefs generate what we see."
-The holder of rights - the 'human' of human rights - is the individual or collective subject who can be seen as human and so imagined as having their rights violated.
-The potential constituents of this imaginary category - who can be seen - are substantially mediated by images What this implies is the potential for people or groups not to be seen, and thus to be excluded from the 'human' of human rights and all the strength it might represent.
+42 For a more in-depth discussion of the dimensions and implications of witnessing today, see Sam Gregory, 'Ubiquitous witnesses: who creates the evidence and the live(d) experience of human rights violations?'
+(2015) 18 (11) Information, Communication & Society 1378- specifically via images for the role they play in answering this question.
+Brown states that, 'In handling issues of human rights, the visual can narrate a powerful and visceral reaction by the viewer.
+The physiological process, memories, mindset, and established beliefs generate what we see'.43 The holder of rights - the 'human' of human rights - is the individual or collective subject who can be seen as human and so imagined as having their rights violated.
+The potential constituents of this imaginary category - who can be seen - are substantially mediated by images.
+What this implies is the potential for people or groups not to be seen, and thus to be excluded from the 'human' of human rights and all the strength it might represent.